 Instead of keeping these funds in cash, we recommend that your short-term investments (0 to 3 years out) are in low-risk products that earn a return (e.g. don’t put your downpayment in a current account until you’re about to transfer it, and don’t keep it in a risky portfolio, either).
 Liquidity and low volatility are critical when it comes to short-term investments.

-Our goal-based investments manage your risk as you reach the timeframe you indicated so that as you get closer to your goal, your potential downside decreases so that you have the money you need to make that purchase.
 While we manage your risk exposure, our investment framework also seeks to maximise your returns.
-The result is that you earn comparable returns at a fraction of the risk that you’d have to take elsewhere: Since 2017, our lowest-risk Investment Portfolio has earned about 9.85% since 2017.
+The result is that you earn comparable returns at a fraction of the risk that you’d have to take elsewhere: Since 2017, our lowest-risk Investment Portfolio has earned annualised returns of 1.6% (as of April 2022).

-What to do with the rest of your money
+Here's what you should do with the rest of your money

-The rest of your money needs to be working for you even harder.
-We are talking about your medium to long-term goals here that need to take advantage of compound interest in order to reach them.
 If you have any of those funds in cash, you’re missing out on potential returns that could help you reach those goals sooner, as well as give you more flexibility to do more with them.
 If there’s money that you don’t plan to use in the next few years and isn’t part of your emergency fund, it should be invested.